-Windows 10 Advanced Recovery option offers recovery solutions which can help you bring back Windows 10 to a working condition.
+Windows 10 Advanced Recovery option offers recovery solutions that can help you bring back Windows 10 to a working condition.
 These are extreme solutions when nothing else can be done.
-That said, before one uses one of these solutions, its a good idea to understand the differences between them.
-Windows 10 offers Fresh Start, Refresh, and Reset options.
-Towards the end we also mention the difference between a Clean install and In-place upgrade.
+That said, before one uses one of these solutions, it is a good idea to understand the differences between them.
+Windows 10 offers Fresh Start, Refresh, Cloud Reset, and Reset This PC options.

 In this post, I will talk about Windows 10 Fresh Start, Reset, Refresh, Clean install & In-place upgrade options, so that you know when to use which option:

 - Windows Refresh

 After explaining all of them and their use case, we have put up a small comparison chart at the end with data points for comparison.

 Start fresh with a clean and up-to-date installation of Windows.
 Start fresh by reinstalling and updating Windows.
 This will keep your personal files and some Windows settings and remove most of your apps, including Microsoft Office, third-party anti-virus software, and desktop apps that came pre-installed on your device.

 Available in Windows Security app, Fresh Start does the following: